Thresher taken at the Goleta Pier by Big Red

 Shoreline:Rarely caught from shore unless near deep-water areas.

 Boats: A major species for both boaters and kayakers in southern and central California.
 Live bait is preferred but they aren’t easy to land from a kayak.

 A nice thresher taken at the Caucus Pier

 Bait and Tackle: Bony fish make up 97% of the thresher’s diet.
 Mostly these are small, schooling species such as mackerel, jack mackerel and sardines.
 As a result, the recommended bait is a live whole fish with mackerel and sardines leading the list.
 A whole squid also makes excellent bait.
 Anglers specifically fishing for them land the great majority of threshers.
 Tackle should be heavy and include a net or treble-hook gaff to bring the fish onto the pier.
 Line should be at least 40-pound test, a wire leader is preferred and hooks can be 4/0 or larger.

-Food Value: An excellent, mild flavored flesh!
+Food Value: An excellent, mild-flavored fish with firm texture, large flakes, and white coloring after cooking.
+It has moderate fat content.
 Threshers can be prepared many ways but one of the best is to simply cut the meat into steaks and broil them on a grill.
 The meat does need to be cleaned properly and kept cool before cooking.

 Comments: The high demand for thresher steaks, accompanying high prices, over-fishing, and low number of pups birthed each year by females (two to four), have led to a dramatic drop in the thresher population in the last twenty years.
 Many people feel there should be either a ban or severe limits imposed on the take of threshers.